 Pre-heat the oven to 180˚C. Toast the almonds lightly on a baking sheet.

 Sift the flour and baking powder into a bowl.

 In a large bowl, beat the eggs with the sugar and a pinch of salt.
 Add the melted butter.
 Gradually add in the flour mixture.
-Finally add the almonds and mix all together.
+Finally add the lemon zest, almonds and mix all together.

 Line an oven tray with baking paper.
 Divide the dough between two or more logs, each about 4 fingers wide (if the dough is too sticky just keep your hands wet).
 Brush the logs with one beaten egg.

 Bake for about 20 minutes, until slightly golden and firm.
 They should not be fully cooked at this stage, otherwise they will crumble when you slice the logs.
 Take out of the oven and cool for a couple of minutes.
 Slice the logs at a 45-degree angle into cookies about 1.5-2cm wide.
 Lay each with one cut side up on the baking sheet and bake for another 15 minutes or until crunchy and golden.

 Serve with a small glass of Vin Santo for dipping.